phaynes/markdown-processing/README.md

-# Automating the Preparation of Publication Research Papers
+# Automating the Preparation of Research Papers

 ## TLDR